dbrattli/aioreactive/README.md

         return self
 ```

 Sinks are also sources.
 This is similar to how Iterators are also Iterables in Python.
 This enables sinks to be chained together.
-While chaining sinks is not normally done when using aioreactive, it it extensively use by the various sources and operators when you listen to them.
+While chaining sinks is not normally done when using aioreactive, it's used extensively by the various sources and operators when you listen to them.

 ## Listening to sources